The Little Red Hen: Revisions

 Politically themed revisions of the story include a conservative version based on a 1976 monologue from Ronald Reagan.
 This version features a farmer who claims that the hen is being unfair by refusing to share the bread and forcing her to do so, removing the hen's incentive to work and causing poverty to befall the farm.
 Another version satirizes capitalism by depicting the hen promising the animals slices of bread if they make it, but keeping the largest slice for herself despite not doing any work.
 A version by Malvina Reynolds adapts the story into a pro-work socialist anthem as the hen retains the fruits of her labor, saying "And that's why they called her Red".
-In some versions it's her children who help her and after she refuses to share with the other animals they promise to help from now on.
+In some versions it is her children who help her and after she refuses to share with the other animals they promise to help from now on.

 An episode of the animated series Super Why! features a revision of the story.
 In the episode, the Super Readers change the ending so that the hen tells the animals why she needs their help and they listen, enabling them to help her finish the cornbread so that she shares it with them.
 In Elena Doria Winell's operatic adaptation, on the other hand, the psychological weight of unrecognized labor takes a toll on the Hen and she, in a final mad scene, murders the other farm animals, chokes on the bread, and dies.